eikek/soidc/README.md

 the `jwt` module and cats-effect.
 A `JwtValidator` defines a way to validate a token (given as a `JWSDecoded` value).
 A `JwtValidator` either returns whether the input is valid, or it may choose to not process the input.
-This allows to chain multiple validators each for a specific JWT (like per issuer).
+This allows to chain multiple validators for a specific use cases or stages (e.g. validating one issuer differently than another).

 #### `OpenIdJwtValidator`

 The main implementation is the `OpenIdJwtValidator`.
-During validation, it will fetch the `.well-known/openid-configuration` from a provider (obtained via the issuer claim) to get the `jwks` for verifying the signature using the public key from the providers JWK set.
-This requires to list a set of allowed issuers via its configuration!
+During validation, it will fetch the `.well-known/openid-configuration` from a provider (obtained via the issuer claim) to get the public key from the `jwks` of that provider to verify the signature of the jwt.
+This should be restricted to list a set of allowed/trusted issuers.

-If validation fails for the first time, a new `JWKSet` is tried to fetch and then tried again (keys could have been rotated).
+If validation fails for the first time, a new `JWKSet` is fetched and verification is tried again for a second and last time (keys could have been rotated).

-Instead of obtaining the openid-config uri from the issuer in the jwt, the uri can also be given at construction time.
+Instead of obtaining the openid-config uri dynamically from the issuer in the jwt, the uri can also be given at construction time.

 The example demonstrates the use with a dummy http-client, the `http4s-client` module provides an implementation based on http4s.